tapaswenipathak/linux-kernel-stats/README.md

 ## How to run the scripts
 #### Clone / download
 ##### Step 1
-Make a folder named "Linux-stable" in the home location : home/username
+Make a folder named "Linux-version" in the home location : home/username

-clone the repo in the folder "Linux-stable" using ``` git clone https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git ```
+clone the repo in the folder "Linux-version" using ``` git clone http://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git ```

 "This will download the current kernel source repository"